Skip to Content

 According to The Australian Institute of Health & Welfare more than 2000 babies are stillborn annually in Australia [2]

-6 babies every day.
+That's 6 babies every day.

 • 6 babies are born still in Australia daily…that’s one family every 4 hours leaving a maternity ward with empty arms & an empty heart.
 The impact of this loss lasts a lifetime.